pgilad/www.giladpeleg.com/content/blog/code-retreat-game-of-life-notes/index.md

 Another code retreat **should** be scheduled in temporal proximity.
 This one should focus on harder challenges, and new and exciting constraints and development methodologies.
-People have a tendency to quickly forget even important lessons, and this is one lesson that can very positively affect their skills (and career).
+People have a tendency to quickly forget even important lessons, and this is one lesson that can positively affect their skills (and career).
 1-2 months ahead max.

 Perhaps instead of attempting to crack Conway's game for the entire day, it's possible to swap puzzles on each session.
 Maybe trying [Advent of Code](https://adventofcode.com/).